 Why aren’t more educators wealthy?
 The archetype of impoverished teachers is deeply embedded in American society.
 Why?
 Teachers are routinely identified as one of the most valued and trusted professions, and yet rarely do we see the financial success of educators celebrated.

-Teachers, education assistants, school nurses, and yes even school administrators, provide a valuable public service.
+Teachers, paraeducators, school nurses, and yes even school principals, provide a valuable public service.
 Too many of them struggle under financial stress or working longer than their passion can sustain them.
 I want to help change that.

 9 Reasons Why Most Educators Don’t End Up Wealthy.